CanIGrow/canigrow-frontend/README.md

 Tuesday, October 10th:
 Jocelyn worked on adding authentication and user plots.
 JT worked on the location data and making a sample set of plants appear on the homepage based on season and location.
 Kevin worked on getting images for the plants from wikipedia and other API sources.

+Wednesday, October 11th:
+Jocelyn added the ability for a user to add a plant to a plot.
+She continued to work on plot features.
+JT worked on the user page, specifically working with plots.
+Kevin worked on styling and displaying images on the plant page.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).